 If there is associated uplink DPCH or non-scheduled E-PUCH, the initial transmit timing for the HS-SICH shall be taken from that of the associated uplink DPCH or non-scheduled E-PUCH.
 Otherwise, the initial transmit timing for the HS-SICH shall be taken from that of the last uplink transmission except UpPCH transmission.
 The UE shall then adjust the timing of the HS-SICH according to SS commands transmitted to it on the HS-SCCH or HS-PDSCH.
 The step size for these commands shall be signalled to the UE by higher layers.
+The UE shall ignore the SS command transmitted on an HS-SCCH order which is an uplink synchronization establishment command.
 In the case that there is a gap of one or more subframes during which no SS commands are received by the UE, the UE shall adjust the timing of the HS-SICH according to the associated uplink DPCH or non-scheduled E-PUCH or other uplink channel except UpPCH until such time as another HS-SCCH transmission or HS-PDSCH with SS command is received.